argonjs/argon-3-tutorials/_posts/2015-03-24-geolocation.md

   }
 {% endhighlight %}

  The  state.previousReality will be undefined the first time.
 The following code checks for the reality change.
-Unless the user moves 5 km from her initial position.
-This event will only fire once, when the application is launched.
+Unless the user moves 5 km from her initial position, this event will only fire once, when the application is launched.
 It is here that we set the position of the wooden box to be near the camera.
 We only need to reposition the box when the Reality changes.
 Otherwise it will just move to remain near the camera.

 {% highlight js %}
    var realityInit = false